 If you require Apostille service, please fill out the Apostille Request Form and submit it to:

 Boston, MA 02215

-If you are planning to order a replacement diploma to have it notarized with Apostille Services, you will also need to complete and send the Diploma Replacement form.
+If you are planning to order a replacement diploma to have it notarized with Apostille Services, you will also need to complete and send the Diploma Replacement Request Form.

 A notarized document is one that has been marked with a stamp (or “seal”) to indicate that the signature is legitimate.
 A notary watches you sign a document, and then places the stamp near your signature.
 In the age of identity theft and lawsuits, this tells the recipient of an important document that you really signed it—it was not someone else posing as you.

 The University Registrar will notarize Boston University documents produced by the Registrar’s office on a walk-in basis.